InterCoG: Towards Spatially Precise Image Editing with Interleaved Chain-of-Grounding Reasoning: Experiments

 We also demonstrate visual comparisons in Fig. \ref{figure4} and Fig. \ref{figure5}.
 As suggested, our method precisely interprets user-referred targets and performs interleaved grounding reasoning to achieve precise editing on the desired target.
 In contrast, existing approaches often fail to resolve referential intent, leading to unintended modifications across multiple entities.

-\textbf{Comparisons on Existing Dataset.} Furthermore, we evaluate InterCoG on the reasoning scenarios of the SmartEdit benchmark \cite{huang2024smartedit} to more comprehensively validate its effectiveness.
+\textbf{Comparisons on SmartEdit benchmark.} Furthermore, we evaluate InterCoG on the reasoning scenarios of the SmartEdit benchmark \cite{huang2024smartedit} to more comprehensively validate its effectiveness.
 As summarized in Tab.~\ref{table_reasoning}, InterCoG delivers clear and consistent gains in PSNR, SSIM, LPIPS, and CLIP Score.
 These improvements confirm that our textual reasoning mechanism correctly infers user-intended targets, while the pixel-level grounding mechanism ensures highly accurate localization of the editable targets.
 This interleaved design enables precise editing in complex reasoning scenarios while preserving the surrounding context with minimal disturbance.
 In contrast, existing methods often suffer from reasoning failures that lead to incorrect target localization, and MURE’s coarse-grained localization paradigm also results in suboptimal grounding precision.

-More experimental results on SmartEdit’s understanding scenarios and on GEdit-Bench~\cite{liu2025step1x} are provided in the appendix.
+Beyond the reasoning scenarios, we also evaluate our method on the understanding scenarios of the SmartEdit benchmark, as shown in Tab. \ref{table_reasoning2}.
+It is observed that our method still achieves the best performance on PSNR, SSIM, and LPIPS metrics.
+In contrast, the concurrent MURE model failed to fully leverage the pixel-level localization capabilities of visual reasoning and neglected the consistency between intermediate reasoning and the final results, leading to suboptimal localization editing performance in understanding scenarios.

+\textbf{Comparisons on GEdit-Bench.} Furthermore, we also extend our evaluation to the widely recognized GEdit-Bench \cite{liu2025step1x}.
+As summarized in Tab.~\ref{table2}, although our training data is derived from Bagel, the model trained under our interleaved text–vision reasoning paradigm surpasses Bagel itself in overall editing quality.
+Such results provide compelling evidence that our framework not only facilitates grounding-oriented editing but also preserves strong general editing competence, thereby validating the generality and effectiveness of the InterCoG paradigm.

+\textbf{Generalization to global and multi-entry conditions.} Our approach naturally generalize to multi-object editing scenarios.
+As illustrated in Fig.~\ref{figure_multi}, the proposed chain-of-grounding paradigm precisely localizes each target via both textual grounding and visual grounding, enabling fine-grained edits on multiple entities while preserving irrelevant content.
+In contrast, existing methods such as Bagel and Qwen-Image-Edit are typically unable to identify the specified targets, thus failing to faithfully follow the editing instruction.